 8.0 CONSULTATION

-The Cabinet's draft Capital Programme will be presented to the Policy Development Group at its meeting on 9 January 2019.
+8.1 The Cabinet's draft Capital Programmes were presented to the Policy Development Group at its meeting on 9 January 2019.
+The minutes of the Policy Development Group are included in the minutes attached at Appendix D.